Deputy Head Academic

 LOWER SCHOOL (FORMS 1 & 2)

 At the start of the pupils’ journey we focus on class teaching, where the central figure is the Form Tutor.
 The class sizes are small to give the children more individual attention and give them the sense of a safe and secure learning environment.
 They have most of their lessons in their classroom but also benefit from the specialised facilities for Science, Art, Music, Drama and Dance.

 As the pupils progress through the School, the teaching is delivered by subject specialists and the pupils, rather than the teacher, move around the campus, encouraging their development to gain further organisational skills and independence.

 MIDDLE SCHOOL (FORMS 3 & 4)

 From Form 3 we begin to hone in on delivering the curriculum in a way to stretch the most able; support the weaker pupils and ensure each pupil reaches their full potential through our setting structure.
-The wealth of experience of our staff enables us to set in blocks in Maths, Science, English and French.
+The wealth of experience of our staff enables us to set in blocks in Maths, Science, English and French from Form 4.

 UPPER SCHOOL (FORMS 5 & 6)

 At the top level we adopt a discrete upper stream.
 This is aimed at our highest achieving pupils.
 They are taught as a class in all subjects so that they can develop inquiring minds with children of similar ability; a healthy dose of competitiveness allows these pupils to strive for the highest heights and often gaining scholarships and awards to many of the top public schools such as Eton, Cranleigh, Wellington, Winchester and Brighton College, to name but a few.